Sankrub/git-commands/README.md

 1. When using Git locally, what are these?
 Define each one in a sentence
    * Staging area - Preparing before commit changes in the file.
-   * Working copy -A clone in git command (git clone) allow user clone and work on repo.
+   * Working copy -Current project's file that you are actively editing.
    * master - The name of the default branch in git terminology.
    * HEAD - Refer to the currently checked-out branch's latest commit.